 Thanks to Japan living in a region where tensions are high (China’s rapid growth and constant threats from North Korea), Japan has a much greater incentive to maintain a latent nuclear weapons program.

 According to U.S government nuclear proliferation assessments, no non-nuclear country is as well positioned to “break-out” and develop advanced nuclear weapons than Japan.
 It is believed that Japan could go from a decision to viable nuclear weapons in as little as a few months.

-In addition to building a bomb, countries wishing to pursue a nuclear weapons program would also have to maintain the weapons they create.
-This is an extremely costly and complex process which requires specific infrastructure.
+In addition to the difficulties of building a bomb, countries wishing to pursue a nuclear weapons program would also have to maintain the weapons they create.
+This is an extremely costly and complex process which requires very specific & world-class infrastructure.
 Countries like the UK lease the rights and technology to do so from the US.
 This factor alone drastically lowers the chances of countries ‘going rogue’ and secretly developing nuclear weapons.